liveasyourlike/liveasyourlike/README.md

-# Hi there, I'm Sreenu Ponemoni 👋
+Hi, I'm Sreenu Ponemoni! 👋

-I'm a dedicated **Salesforce Administrator & Developer** with 3.8 years of hands-on experience in Salesforce.com CRM and the Force.com platform.
+Salesforce Developer | Apex & LWC Enthusiast | Building CRM Solutions

+"Highly motivated Salesforce Developer with 4 years of experience in Apex, Lightning Web Components (LWC), and Salesforce Administration.
+Passionate about building scalable and intuitive CRM solutions that drive business success."
 - 🔭 I’m currently working on ...
-Enhancing my Salesforce development skills through practical application in **Sales & Service Cloud**, specifically focusing on advanced **Apex** and **Lightning Web Components (LWC)**.
+"Currently exploring advanced LWC patterns and Salesforce DevOps practices."
 - 🌱 I’m currently learning ...
-Exploring integrations between various CRM platforms and deepening my expertise in modern Salesforce architectural patterns.
+"Deep diving into Salesforce Data Cloud and Service Cloud features."
 - 👯 I’m looking to collaborate on ...
-Any exciting Salesforce development projects, particularly those involving Apex, LWC, or complex integrations.
+Any exciting Salesforce development projects, particularlyin Apex, LWC, or complex integrations.
 - 🤔 I’m looking for help with ...
-Insights and best practices from experienced professionals passionate about enhancing Salesforce efficiency and innovative solutions.
+Insights and best practices from experienced professionals, passionate about enhancing Salesforce.
 - 💬 Ask /Suggest me about ...
-Salesforce development (Apex, LWC, Integrations), Salesforce administration, career advice in the Salesforce ecosystem, or project ideas!
+Salesforce development, career advice in the Salesforce ecosystem, or project ideas!
 - 📫 How to reach me: ...
 Visit my [personal portfolio website](https://sreeponemonisalesforceweb.netlify.app/) or connect with me on [LinkedIn](https://www.linkedin.com/in/sreenuponemoni/)!
-- 😄 Pronouns: ...
-He/Him
 - ⚡ Fun fact: ...
-I believe every problem has a solution, and every conversation can spark a new idea!
+"When I'm not coding, you can find me..."